aliceduongg/AND101_project5/README.md

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
 - [ ] Display at least three (3) pieces of data for each API entry retrieved
-- [ x] A working Button requests a new API entry and updates the data displayed
+- [x] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented: